VDrift/vdrift/README.md

-VDrift - a car racing simulator for multiple platforms
+VDrift - A Car Racing Simulator for Multiple Platforms
 ======================================================

 VDrift is a cross-platform, open source driving simulation made with drift